'Dreaming' of a new career? IU Health is training sleep technicians

 IU Health sleep technician program

 INDIANAPOLIS (WISH) — A fascinating field needs new people.
-IU Health is trying to fill what it describes as a huge shortage.
+Indiana University Health is trying to fill what it describes as a huge shortage.

-“Current research believes that dreams aren’t random,” he says.
+“Current research believes that dreams aren’t random,” he said.
 “There are common themes such as being chased or fallen and that our daily events do influence our dreams.”

 Barzilai says dreams are a fertile time for creativity.